Goldendoodle grooming is a really important part of their care.

 Goldendoodles are real outdoor-loving dogs.

-There’s nothing your pup will enjoy more than romping through muddy fields and hunting for a ball in bushes and brambles, all of which can bring havoc on his coat.
+There’s nothing your pup will enjoy more than romping through muddy fields and hunting for a ball in bushes and brambles.

-- Grooming keeps the coat in excellent condition and prevents it from tangling and becoming matted.
+- It keeps the coat in excellent condition and prevents it from tangling and becoming matted.

 - The time spent paying close attention to your dog is an opportunity to spot skin problems, lumps, bumps, etc.